 Are you in the market for a new home?

-One-third of homebuyers are buying for the first time.
-That’s a lot of people who are completely new to the process!
+You’re not alone — 35% of homebuyers are buying for the first time.
+That’s up last year from 32% — and that’s a lot of people who are completely new to the process!

 Even if you’re not a newbie, the market may have changed since the last time you thought about buying a house.
 And you’ll need to make key decisions along the way, so it’s important to do your research and seek advice.

 With a little effort, you can save money on closing costs, homeowners insurance and other big ticket items.

 Here’s exactly how we were able to save an extra $18,000 as first-time homebuyers — and how you can, too!